Museum of Literature and Theater Arts of Bosnia and Herzegovina: Collections

+Among the many valuable exhibits is the most important is the original manuscript of the Nobel Prize-winning novel The Bridge on the Drina.

 Through museological principles museum collects literature and theater materials, such as manuscripts, correspondence, photographs, personal documents, pamphlets, magazines, books and articles, owned by the writers, literary critics, their heirs or other collectors.
 Also a complete study room of Silvije Strahimir Kranjčević is exhibited in the museum's Literary Department.
 For the Theater Department museum collects stage sets and individual photographs, programs, posters, production and costume sketches, paintings, portraits and other materials, dating back to 1920.

 Collected materials is distributed in literary and theatrical collections, with around 50.000 items, and around 20.000 exhibited.
 The archive of the museum is made up of literary and theatrical collections of canonized Bosnian and Herzegovinian authors, as well as of those who were put aside over time because they were deemed as not belong to the national literary canon.

 Important part of the museum service is usage of its collections in the preparation of scientific researches and dissertations by researchers from Bosnia and Herzegovina and beyond.